python/cpython/Doc/library/undoc.rst

 documented beyond this mention.
 There's little need to document these.

 :mod:`ntpath`
-   --- Implementation of :mod:`os.path` on Win32, Win64, and WinCE platforms.
+   --- Implementation of :mod:`os.path` on Win32 and Win64 platforms.

 :mod:`posixpath`
    --- Implementation of :mod:`os.path` on POSIX.